Rajpratik71/Mininet-wiki/Mininet-2.2.1-Release-Notes.md

 - Some previously silent command failures may now cause exceptions due to using `errRun` rather than `quietRun`.
 If you encounter unexpected exceptions, you may wish to run with `setLogLevel('debug')` (or `--v debug`) to see what is going on.

 - As the Linux kernel matures, it becomes less necessary to have secondary checks as to whether an operation succeeded and try again (as seen with the infamous "gave up after 3 tries" messages) so these checks (and retries) are being removed.
 This may expose issues which were previously hidden on older Linux kernels.

+- The Ryu controller class is now named `Ryu` instead of `RYU` - the new name reflects the correct name, which is not an acronym.

 #### OVS Patch Links